Scone

 Health Benefits

-- Contains calcium and phosphorus from dairy ingredients supporting bone health
+- Contains calcium from dairy ingredients for bone health

 Buying Guide